otlw/assess/README.md

 Create a file secrets.json in where you save a seed-phrase that will be used to pay for the deployment.
 (Make sure that the first account holds some ether). like this:
-{seed: "baseball poet vague session shrimp humus embrace glare monkey donkey balony bread"}
+>'{seed: "baseball poet vague session shrimp humus embrace glare monkey donkey balony bread"}'

-If you just want to deploy the contracts, temporariliy remove the third and fourth migration file.
+If you just want to deploy the contracts, temporarily remove the third and fourth migration file.

 If you want to distribute the token and and add users to the mew-concept, leave them in and create a specific list of accounts, which you save it as './intitialMembers.json'.

+like this:
+>'{accounts: ['0xaccount1...', 0xaccount2...', ... ]}'

 Then uncomment the respective lines in the migration files.
-{accounts: ['0x...', 0x...', ... ]}

 Then run
 >'truffle migrate --rinkeby'